H.R. 5530: Postal Contracting Financial Accountability Act

 5

-The continued agreement remains in effect until 1 of 3 events occurs: the Postal Service terminates it for a breach by the contractor, the contractor terminates the agreement, or the contractor permanently ceases to operate the contract postal unit.
+A continued agreement stays in effect until USPS terminates it for a breach by the operator, the operator terminates it, or the operator permanently stops running the counter.

 6

-Subsection (f)(4) defines a "contract postal unit" as a facility operated by a covered contractor providing retail postal services under a contract postal unit operation agreement, and defines a "covered contractor" as an individual or entity operating that unit under such an agreement.
+The bill defines a contract postal unit as a facility where a contractor provides retail postal services under a USPS agreement, and a covered contractor as the individual or entity operating that counter under such an agreement.

 Who benefits from H.R.
 5530?

-The Postmaster General gains explicit authority to decide whether any payment to a contractor is appropriate and to set the terms and conditions of that payment, giving the office strong control over financial exposure.
+The bill hands the Postmaster General explicit authority to decide whether a continuing operator gets paid at all and on what terms, giving the office tight control over the Postal Service's financial exposure.

 Who is affected by H.R.
 5530?